cemildo/NODE-REST-API/README.md

 ### Alternative

-- If you dont want to use docker, just run "npm start"
+- If you dont want to use docker, just run "npm start", application runs port 3000

 ### Prerequisites